 This recipe for Oreo Brownies is my all-time favorite brownies recipe!

 This is also a terrific recipe for bake sales.
-I’m just going to keep telling you over and over again… this recipe is the best brownie recipe out there.
+I’m just going to keep telling you over and over again… this recipe for Oreo Brownies is the best brownie recipe out there.
 Everyone always, always loves them.

-One thing you do need to have: a half sheet pan (cookie sheet with a rim) that is 13x18x1-inches.
+One thing you do need to have for making my Oreo Brownies is a half sheet pan (cookie sheet with a rim) that is 13x18x1-inches.
 This is my go-to pan anyways for cookie baking, but it works perfectly for these brownies.
-I haven’t made them in any other size pan, so I’m afraid I can’t attest to how they would bake in any other pan.
+I haven’t made them in any other size pan, so I’m afraid I cannot attest to how they would bake in any other pan.
 If you don’t have half sheet pans, pick a couple of them up– you’ll use them for so many things!

 - 7 large eggs